 The Meadows is world-renowned for the use of state-of-the-art methodologies to treat unresolved emotional trauma.
 One of these methods is Eye Movement Desensitization and Reprocessing (EMDR), an effective therapy for treating post-traumatic stress disorder (PTSD).

-For many people, survival reactions are only experienced in short bursts, but those who suffer from chronic trauma symptoms experience long-term survival reactions that leave issues unresolved.
+For many people, survival reactions are only experienced in short bursts, but those who suffer from chronic trauma symptoms experience longer-term survival reactions that leave issues unresolved.
 Talk therapy alone is not enough to resolve the chronic trauma symptoms left behind by the survival reaction.
 Nearly all patients who receive EMDR therapy report greater general wellness and significant decreases in trauma-related symptoms.

 EMDR changes the way the brain responds to external stimuli.
 Therapy normally involves sensory input such as changing lights, gentle buzzing from handheld devices or sounds heard through headphones.
 As the sensory input switches back and forth from right to left, a patient tries to recall past trauma.
 Though the memories of the trauma remain, the chronic bodily and emotional reactions to the trauma dissolve.